valkenzz/Bigeleisen_KIE/README.md

 ## Contact

-For any question or bug, don't hesitate to contact me at  <strong>valentin.meo.1@ulaval.ca</strong> or use github at : https://github.com/valkenzz/Bigeleisen_KIE
+For any question or bug, don't hesitate to contact me or use github at : https://github.com/valkenzz/Bigeleisen_KIE

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.